SAP/code-pal-for-abap/docs/checks/equals-sign-chaining.md

 ```

 ## How to solve the issue?
-Use xsdbool( condition ) to allocate a Boolean into a variable.
+Use xsdbool( condition ) to allocate the result of a condition into a variable.

 ### Example
 ```abap